 Universal Credit and the benefit cap

 Universal Credit is affected by the benefit cap.
-This limits the maximum you can get in benefits to:
+In 2021-22, this limits the maximum you can get in benefits to:

 - £1,916.67 a month for couples and lone parents if you live in London